SeedTactics/immutable-collections/README.md

 ## Development

-Immutable-collections is written in pure typescript with an extensive test suite using mocha and chai, using `pnpm` as a package manager.
+Immutable-collections is written in pure typescript with an extensive test suite using vitest.
 Run `pnpm test` to run the test suite or `pnpm coverage` to run the test suite and also output coverage information.

 The website is built using [docusaurus](https://docusaurus.io/) and lives inside the website subdirectory.